kahlow/YTC-Dev-PreCourse/functions/functions.md

 ##Recursion

 Recursion is solving a problem by breaking it into pieces and then combining the results.
-What this really means is defining *base cases*.
+What this really means is defining *base cases* and having a function call itself until those base cases are resolved.

 The most commonly used example of recursion is finding the factorial of a number.
 Factorial is denoted by n!.
 Factorial is the product of all positive integers less than or equal to n.

 Example

     4! = 4 * 3 * 2 * 1 = 24

+Finding the solution for factorial can be described as this:

+    n! = n*(n-1)!

+This means that the factorial of `n` is `n * (n - 1)` until n == 0.
+When n == 0 the multiply n by 1.

 Let's write that function as a loop